Pumpkin Spice Syrup

 cardamom, cinnamon, nutmeg, ground cloves and ginger measured into a glass cup next to a half-teaspoon measuring spoon

-If you go that route, you will need to stock up on a few things for this recipe if you don’t have them in your cabinet already.
+If you want to make your own, you will need to stock up on a few things for this recipe if you don’t have them in your cabinet already.
 (Make sure to check the expiration dates though — spices can lose their flavor over time.)
+Here are the spices you will need:

 • cinnamon